Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Effects of non-Markovian Dephasing Channel on Quantum correlations of Random States

 \subsubsection{Mean noise threshold required for quantum correlations to regenerate by random states}

-Unlike robustness, non-Markovianity has a different role to play in case of regeneration of QCs.
-The behavior of mean critical noise required for regeneration of QCs demonstrates that non-Markovian noise is indeed responsible for rebirth of QCs to happen which can be confirmed from the decrease of $\overline{p}_{reg}^E$ with the increase of non-Markovianity strength, \(\alpha\).
+Behavior of mean critical noise required for regeneration of QCs demonstrates that non-Markovian noise is responsible for rebirth of QCs to happen.
+Specifically $\overline{p}_{reg}^E$ decreases with the increase of non-Markovianity strength, \(\alpha\) (see Table \ref{tab_meanpreg_ent}).
 When noise acts on a single qubit, LN revives at most once with the increase of \(\alpha\) and the trends of \(\overline{p}_{reg}\) reveals that LN becomes nonvanishing even when the noise strength is very high, like \(p \geq 0.45\) and the lowest noise level in which entanglement revival can be seen is when the presence of non-Markovianity in the channel is high.
 When both the qubits are effected by local non-Markovian dephasing channels, LN also shows revival but the value of \(\overline{p}_{reg}^E\) for random states under double-sided channel is higher than that of the single-sided ones.
-Both the results possibly pinpoints that presence of non-Markovianity in channels induces entanglement to resurrect and we note that its impact is more on initial pure states than the input states with high rank.
+Both the results possibly pinpoint that the presence of non-Markovianity in channels induces entanglement to resurrect and we note that its impact is more on initial pure states than the input states with high rank.